ser/wyoming-whisper-api-client/README.md

 # Wyoming Whisper API client

 [Wyoming protocol](https://github.com/rhasspy/wyoming) server
-for theWhisper API speech to text system.
+for the Whisper API speech to text system.

 My motivation was to establish a one working STT system for whole household, additionally to Home Assistant